Gamlarætt: Accessibility

 From Gamlarætt there is a modern highway to Tórshavn, which takes circa 15 minutes by car.
 Strandfaraskip Landsins operates route 101 from Tórshavn to meet departures to Sandoy.
 Buses do not call in Velbastaður (village) or Kirkjubøur, but can stop at junctions on request.

-Tórshavn's local Bussleiðin routes 6 and 8 does not stop at Gamlarætt port, though passengers can embark and disembark at the junction towards Kirkjubøur, some 1.3 km uphill.
+Tórshavn's local Bussleiðin routes 6 and 8 doesn't stop at Gamlarætt port, though passengers can embark and disembark at the junction towards Kirkjubøur, some 1.3 km uphill.

-The Sandoyartunnilin is currently being constructed from Gamlarætt towards Sandoy, and is scheduled to open in 2023.
+The Sandoyartunnilin opened in 2023 and it goes from Gamlarætt towards Sandoy..
 The tunnel mouth is located right next to the ferry jetty.
-This will replace the ferry service to Sandoy, but Gamlarætt will remain in use for the service to Hestur.
+It replaced the ferry service to Sandoy, but Gamlarætt is still in use for the service to Hestur.
 In future, this might provide a stepping stone for the Suðuroyartunnilin.
-After opening, Gamlarætt will remain the port-of-access to Hestur, though additional uses for the terrain may be found for example tourism and recreational purposes.
+After the opening, Gamlarætt remains the port-of-access to Hestur, though additional uses for the terrain may be found for example tourism and recreational purposes.